 In Accelerator, the sessions take place mostly on weekdays and inside normal working hours.

-In both programs, we organize coaching sessions on 3-4 days each week, consisting of either 1-on-1 mentoring, workshops, talks, weekly meetings, or other program.
+We organize coaching sessions on 3-4 days each week, consisting of either 1-on-1 mentoring, workshops, talks, weekly meetings, or other program.

 Overall, the programs are intensive but the focus should be on working on your startup.

-Is physical attendance required?
+Is attendance required?